Gower Street

 - Be clear about needing support to validate ideas before scaling

-- Emphasize your expertise in your field
+- Emphasise your expertise in your field

 - Align with the specific climate or Ghana education work strands